How smart meters can help to reduce your carbon footprint

 The energy system has to be ready to handle the highest peaks of energy usage.
 This means using power stations when the energy from renewable sources won’t be enough.
 And the system can’t rely on renewables as much for these peak times.

-However, customers can use their smart meter and smart tariffs to reduce their energy usage at peak periods, where electricity is most expensive.
+However, customers who are on a smart meter tariff can use their smart meter to reduce their energy usage at peak periods, where electricity is most expensive.
 This will help the smart energy system reduce our reliance on additional power stations, because they won’t need to produce as much extra energy at these peak times.
 Helping us make the most of renewable energy, such as solar or wind energy.

 For example, smart time-of-use tariffs offer a different price for energy at different times of the day.
-So, if you put on your washing machine during periods of low energy demand (known as off peak periods), you can pay less for that electricity.
+So, if you put on your washing machine during periods of low energy demand (known as off peak periods), you can pay less for that electricity than if you were on a fixed rate tariff.

-Choosing these tariffs remains entirely the choice of the consumer, and will mean people can be rewarded with lower bills for doing their bit to help reduce their carbon footprint.
+Choosing these tariffs remains entirely the choice of the consumer, and will mean people could be rewarded with lower bills for doing their bit to help reduce their carbon footprint.

 Also, customers with solar panels could be paid for the excess energy they produce and export back to the smart energy system.
 They just need to ensure they’re on the Smart Export Guarantee.